 - Co-Investigator: Medical Research Council ‘Confidence in Global Nutrition and Health Research’ Pump Priming Award (2018-2018).
 MR/R0196557/1.
 PI: Prof Paula Griffiths.

 - Principal Investigator: Society for Endocrinology Early Career Grant (2018-2019) https://www.endocrinology.org/.

 - Principal Investigator: British Nutrition Foundation Drummond Pump-Priming Award (2018-2019).

-- Sept 2021 – Present Member of the Editorial Board for The Journal of Nutrition
+- Sept 2021 – Present Editorial Board Member for the American Society for Nutrition’s Journal of Nutrition

 - 2020 – Present Early Career UKRI International Development Peer Review College Member